Anjana-Heshan/Anjana-Heshan/README.md

 ## 🚀 About Me

-I'm a passionate **Assosiate Software Engineer** from Sri Lanka, dedicated to crafting elegant solutions through code.
+I'm a passionate **Intern Software Engineer** from Sri Lanka, dedicated to crafting elegant solutions through code.
 I love building full-stack applications and exploring new technologies!

 ```javascript
 const anjana = {